If you’re not sure where or how to start your Event Awards entry (or even if you are), here are some hints to help you write your best possible entry.

 If you’re working on your entry offline, don’t worry about fancy formatting, alignment or any other layout issues – when you copy and paste your answers into the Entry Portal, it will automatically ignore all formatting – all it’s interested in is what you wrote, rather than how pretty you made it look.

 CSR or Corporate Social Responsibility is, essentially, a sophisticated way of inquiring about the social impact of your event on the community.
 What positive contribution did the event or achievement make?
 Did you partner with a charity, use local products or produce or did your event generate jobs in a small town?
 Whatever it is, the judges want to know about it.
-It might only contribute five percent of your total score but with the characteristic close competition of the Event Awards, it might just be what gets you over the line.
+It might only contribute a small percent of your total score but with the characteristic close competition of the Event Awards, it might just be what gets you over the line.

-Examples of best practice count five percent towards your total score.
+Examples of best practice count towards your total score.
 But what is best practice?
 It is the opposite of cutting corners for a quick-but-sloppy result.
 The best practice question looks to highlight where your processes and procedures for your event set the best possible example by using the best methods – even if it took a little more effort.
 It could be the bespoke software used to engage event participants, planning methods, the way you kept your volunteers engaged with your cause or any other streamlined process you used which delivered a superior result.

 Call us on: (02) 8096 8777 and we’ll try our best to help!